It’s not just about going to church. It’s about being church.

 Lila is responsible for delivering bible school programming to the children on Sunday mornings, as well as supporting and encouraging faith formation in the home throughout the week.
 She does this through a weekly bible study for high-school-aged girls, checking in with families within their homes, and planning outings to build relationships outside of church.

-Rose-Ingrid Benjamin, Online Church Coordinator
+Nicholas Busch, Online Church Coordinator